Promaethius/mailcow-dind/README.md

 ## Roadmap
 * Install a process monitor to keep track of dockerd, crond, and docker-compose up
 * Use aforementioned process monitor to allow https://github.com/mailcow/mailcow-dockerized/blob/master/update.sh to gracefully perform an update.
+* Make IPV6 optional.
+Requires a host mount of /lib/modules and isn't as self-contained.

 ## Caveats
 * No support for IPV6